Visual Studio Code 1.10 released with tons of new features!

 Hello.

-The latest version of Visual Studio Code, version 1.10, has been released.
+Visual Studio Code version 1.10 has been released.

-This time, it's packed with new features, and I'm excited to see that a new and easy-to-understand feature from Sublime Text has finally been implemented!
+This version is packed with new features, and I'm thrilled that a feature previously only available in Sublime Text has finally been implemented!

 The minimap is finally here

-By setting "editor.minimap.enabled" to "true", the minimap will be displayed to the right of the editor.
+Setting "editor.minimap.enabled" to "true" will display the minimap to the right of the editor.

 I've enabled it and am using it right away, and it's working great